conorgee/python/README.md

 # python
-//this is a project that adds up the vat on a number
+this is a project that adds up the vat on a number